NibiruChain/cosmopilot/docs/02-usage/02-deploy-node-set.md

     worker-name: cataclysm-1
 ```

-### Key Benefits:
+### Use Cases:
 - **Resource Control**: Assigning a `worker-name` label ensures that only the designated `Cosmopilot` instance interacts with the specified resource.
 - **Debugging Flexibility**: Temporarily set the `worker-name` label to `none` to prevent any `Cosmopilot` instance from controlling the resource, allowing for safe debugging and configuration changes.
-- **Seamless Management**: Once debugging or manual adjustments are complete, simply remove or update the label to reinstate automated management by the appropriate `Cosmopilot` instance.
+Once debugging or manual adjustments are complete, simply remove or update the label to reinstate automated management by the appropriate `Cosmopilot` instance.